Matt Olson Preview, Player Props: Braves vs. Giants

 Matt Olson At The Plate

-- Olson has 124 hits, which is tops among Atlanta hitters this season, while batting .274 with 66 extra-base hits.
+- Olson leads Atlanta in total hits (124) this season while batting .271 with 66 extra-base hits.

-- He ranks 36th in batting average, eighth in on base percentage, and second in slugging among qualifying hitters in MLB action.
+- He ranks 45th in batting average, 10th in on base percentage, and second in slugging among qualifying hitters in baseball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.